 • Scan and save online.
 Many smartphones come with the capability to scan documents, and there are other well-reviewed scanning apps on the market.
 Those who tend to lose paper might choose to scan everything and save it online.
 The only hitch is keeping up with the scanning, and saving all documents to the cloud instead of just on the phone.

 • Go paperless.
 Many institutions offer paper-free transactions, meaning customers don’t get statements in the mail.
-Online banks, in particular, have made this a priority.
+Online banks vs. traditional banks have made this a priority.
 Going paperless does not mean having to log on to each site to get financial information, but it does mean a person is less likely to lose papers.

-Going paperless with financial statements requires a little more work—people can’t just wait for documents to arrive in the mail.
+Going paperless with financial statements may require a little more work to access records — people can’t just wait for documents to arrive in the mail.
 But if done correctly, they can find the papers they need with the click of a few buttons.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.